snooty7/BrawlStars/README.md

 Enjoy your play and modify as much as you want. :shipit:

 P.S.
-There is a way to improve this script to be more presize in shooting and coordinate.
+There is a way to improve this script to be more presize in shooting and coordinate moving :sparkles: